Cyril-zip/AWS-SAA-C02-Study-Guide/README.md

 ## AWS Certificate Manager(ACM)
 - Any SSL/TLS certificates created via ACM do not need any monitoring/intervention for expiration.
 ACM automatically renews such certificates.
 - But (ACM) does not attempt to renew third-party certificates that are imported.
+- Amazon CloudWatch metrics and Amazon EventBridge events are enabled for all certificates that are managed by ACM.
+- Users can monitor `days to expiry` as a metric for ACM certificates through Amazon CloudWatch.
+An Amazon EventBridge expiry event is published for any certificate that is at least 45 days away from expiry by default.
+Users can build alarms to monitor certificates based on days to expiry and also trigger custom actions such as calling a Lambda function or paging an administrator.
+- But the easiest way to monitor certificate expiry and trigger an alert is to leverage AWS Config managed rule to check if any third-party SSL/TLS certificates imported into ACM are marked for expiration within 30 days.
+Configure the rule to trigger an Amazon SNS notification to the security team if any certificate expires within 30 days

 ## Miscellaneous